-Robinson, a Republican, was the representative for Pennsylvania's 6th congressional district from 1895 to 1897.
+Robinson was the representative for Pennsylvania’s 6th congressional district and was a Republican.
+He served from 1895 to 1897.

 From Dec 1891 to Mar 1897, Robinson missed 656 of 839 roll call votes, which is 78.2%.
 This is much worse than the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|